-Rio Aonda – a tributary of Rio Carrao – in its upper reaches flows through a spectacular canyon with some 500 m tall, vertical walls in both sides.
+Rio Aonda – a tributary of Rio Carrao – in its upper reaches flows through a spectacular canyon with some 500 m tall, vertical walls on both sides.
 According to local legends, this is not a good place as here lives the terrible Canaima – a kind of Death, which always is chasing people and sooner or later finds and kills each of them.
 There are numerous smaller waterfalls but one attracts attention – on the right side from the lower part of the wall, through a cave opening gushes some 100 m tall waterfall which forms a smaller tributary to Rio Aonda.

 This waterfall flows from a cave which goes under an amazing corner of the enormous Auyán Tepui – Aonda Plateau.
-It is smaller rock platform which forms a kind of "stepping stone" (1100 – 1150 m above the sea level) between the lowlands of Carrao river valley (450 – 500 m asl) and the exotic mountain plateau of Auyan Tepuy (1300 – 1500 m asl).
-Aonda Plateau is isolated by steep cliffs – to the east these cliffs rise upwards for some 100 – 150 m, to the west there is a spectacular drop of 500 m.
+It is a smaller rock platform which forms a kind of "stepping stone" (1100 – 1150 m above the sea level) between the lowlands of Carrao river valley (450 – 500 m asl) and the exotic mountain plateau of Auyan Tepuy (1300 – 1500 m asl).
+Aonda Plateau is isolated by steep cliffs – to the east, these cliffs rise upwards for some 100 – 150 m, to the west there is a spectacular drop of 500 m.